Edrei-Santos/Edrei-Santos/README.md

 - 👋 Hi, I’m @Edrei-Santos
+- 📈 Professional of Data Analysis and other data related positions
-- 📖 I’m doing Economics at Universidade Estadual de Feira de Santana
+- 📖 I’m studying Economics at Universidade Estadual de Feira de Santana
+- 💻 And studying Software Engeneering on my own to suport my data projects
 - 📫 How to reach me: send an e-mail to edreisantoscontact@gmail.com

 <!---